*As an Amazon Associate, I earn from qualifying purchases indicated with an asterisk (*)

-Dr Kate Rheaume-Bleue, author of the Calcium Paradox, writes, “when it comes to skin, it seems that a K2 deficiency might be written all over your face”.
+Dr. Kate Rheaume-Bleue, the author of the Calcium Paradox, writes, “when it comes to skin, it seems that a K2 deficiency might be written all over your face”.

 Research has found a strong association between excessive skin wrinkling and vitamin K2 deficiency.
 In fact, the severity of a postmenopausal woman’s facial wrinkles predicts her risk of osteoporosis.

 Why?
-The greater the deficiency of vitamin K2, the greater the calcium content of skin which leads to ‘cross linking’ of skin proteins (elastin).
+The greater the deficiency of vitamin K2, the greater the calcium content of the skin which leads to ‘cross-linking’ of skin proteins (elastin).
 This contributes to irregular folding, a.k.a. wrinkles (11).